 Alongside our underwriting operations, AXIS has a robust risk control function that carefully identifies exposures in all lines of business through loss-control inspections and reviews.
-Identifying the hazards and providing solutions to mitigate or eliminate that hazard will make the policy holder's business safer.
-During the course of meetings with policyholders, AXIS provides detailed guidance in order to help policyholders identify potential areas of loss before a circumstance giving rise to such a loss can materialize.
+AXIS's efforts to identify hazards and provide solutions that mitigate or eliminate such hazards ultimately makes the policyholder's business safer.
+During the course of meetings with policyholders, AXIS provides detailed guidance to help policyholders identify potential areas of loss before an event or circumstance giving rise to a loss can materialize.

 - Property Business.
-In our property line of business, losses result in release of contaminates from fires (smoke & heat), water damages, destruction of property and other environmental exposures.
+In our property line of business, losses result from the release of contaminates by fires (smoke & heat), water damage, destruction of property and other environmental exposures.
 Our loss control function works with policyholders in this area to make recommendations that, if implemented, may greatly limit damages and the devastating exposure to property and the surrounding environment. - Casualty Business.
-On the casualty side of the business, inspections identify injury hazards/ exposures, and we recommend solutions and improvements that are aimed at eliminating the potential for injury to the public and can improve the work and public environment.
-These efforts all provide employees with safer workplaces. - Safety Designations for Landscape Industry Clients.
-AXIS offers credits in 98% of states between 3 and 10% on premiums to certain of our landscape industry clients with specific nationally recognized safety designations in recognition of their exemplary worker safety practices. - Premium Credits.
-AXIS may apply schedule rating modifications to reflect special characteristics of a risk that are not fully reflected in basic company premiums or rates.
-This may lead to premium credits for behaviors such as management cooperation in matters of safeguarding and proper handling of covered property, exemplary employee selection training, supervision and experience levels and particular care being given to insured premises.
-We may also provide credits to insureds with "green" buildings, or to those conducting energy-efficiency upgrades on their current buildings.
+On the casualty side of the business, inspections identify injury hazards or exposures, and we recommend solutions and improvements aimed at eliminating the potential for injury to the public.
+These efforts all provide employees with safer workplaces and can improve the public environment. - Premium Credits.
+AXIS may offer premium credits for behaviors such as management cooperation in matters of safeguarding and proper handling of covered property, exemplary employee selection training, supervision and experience levels and particular care being given to insured premises.
+AXIS may also provide premium credits to insureds with "green" buildings, or to those conducting energy-efficiency upgrades on their current buildings.
+In addition, in 2020, AXIS offered premium credits to landscape industry customers who have obtained nationally recognized safety designations.